mouseless/baked/docs/architecture/application.md

 > [!NOTE]
 >
-> Layers and features come with extension methods exposed directly in `Do`
+> Layers and features come with extension methods exposed directly in `Baked`
 > namespace so that you can see options without adding an extra `using`.

 ### Layers